Spezzatino Di Manzo. Authentic Italian Beef Stew

 - Add the meat and season with salt and pepper.
 Cook for 15 minutes or until nicely browned.

-- Add vegetables and garlic, then sauté for about 5 minutes.
+- Add chopped vegetables and garlic, then sauté for 5 minutes.

 - Pour in the wine and cook for 5 more minutes constantly stirring.

-- Add water to cover the meat with water.
+- Add water to lightly cover the meat.

-- Season with salt, add bay leaves, and then bring to a boil.
+- Season with salt, add bay leaves and bring the mixture to a boil.

-- Adjust seasonings, turn off the heat, and let the spezzatino sit for 10 minutes before serving.
+- Turn off the heat and allow to sit for 10 minutes before serving.

 - A cheap beef cut is what you need because all the fat, collagen, and connective tissues will melt during the cooking, leaving a wonderful and unique flavor.